-Students who major in women and gender studies may chose a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
+Students who major in women, gender, and sexuality studies may chose a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
 Majors complete 30 credits.

 Students can study a variety of topics, including:

 - Global feminisms